mckernant1/lol-predictions-bot/README.md

 ## League of legends esports bot
-This bot provides schedule, results, and standings for all regions listed in the esports api
+This bot provides schedule, results, and standings for all regions listed in the esports api.
+To add this bot to your discord server [Click here](https://discord.com/api/oauth2/authorize?client_id=725169546633281628&permissions=2112&scope=bot)

 For support please file a Github issue: https://github.com/mckernant1/lol-predictions-bot/issues/new